jayvdb/dataeng-handbook/docs/engineering/dev.md

 <tr><td style="vertical-align: middle; border: none;"><img src="./images/spike.svg" alt="spike" style="height:20px; vertical-align: bottom; border: none;"/></td><td style="vertical-align: middle; border: none;"><strong>Spikes</strong></td><td style="vertical-align: middle; border: none;">A piece of exploratory work, often used as a means of gathering requirements for a new set of tasks or to assist in determining a later action or path.
 Spikes often have less clearly defined definitions of done, or the definition of done may be to create / inform later tasks.</td></tr>
 </table>

-#### Story Point Definition

-Story points represent the relative sizing of the user story.
-It is a unit of estimation used by Agile teams to estimate User Stories.

-When the client/stakeholder wants some features to be developed, he/she desires to know how soon the team can complete the features and how many resources it will take to complete the work.
-From the developer’s perspective it’s next to impossible to predict the exact time in which he/she can complete the work.
-The person can, however, give a rough estimate in terms of how much time it might take to complete the work.
-Note that instead of “will” the developer chose to use “might” because he/she is not absolutely “sure” about the time factor but “feels” it might take that much time.
-This is user story estimation in a nutshell.

-You don’t give an exact number explaining how complex the story is and how long it’ll take to develop – you give a rough “estimate”.

-We are good at comparing size, so estimating a story using Fibonacci series sequence (0, 1, 2, 3, 5, 8, 13, 20, 40, and 100) gives more clarity of its complexity and relative sizing in terms of development.

-In the below image are some examples of relative sizing and its estimation points to develop following vehicles: Difficulty could be related to complexities, risks, and efforts involved.
-Story points are a unit of measure for expressing an estimate of the overall effort that will be required to fully implement a product backlog item or any other piece of work.

-**Factors while estimating stories:**
-> - Complexity : Consider the complexity of the story.
-> - Risk : Consider the team’s inexperience with developing this story.
-> - Implementation : Consider the implementation factors.
-> - Deployment : Consider the deployment requirements.
-> - Interdependencies : Consider other outside issues.

-**What’s wrong with using time as a unit of measure?**

-Why can’t we use hours or days?
-Well, in a nutshell, because your hour is not the same as my hour.

-If you ask two developers to estimate the same task, you’ll get two different answers.
-While some of the difference might be explained by gaps in the specification or understanding, the fact is that developers have different knowledge and experiences so it will take more or less time to do the same work.

-Until we understand what the team’s velocity is, we still can’t predict when product backlog items are likely to be completed.
-Worse, if the membership of the team changes, the velocity will change and we won’t know what that new velocity is until some time down the road.

-But to try and match Story Points to hours is missing the point. *What’s important is how many Story Points a team can complete in a sprint, known as the velocity.
-When you know this, you can make some predictions and you know what, they’re likely to be good.
-Very good.*

-Ask those same two developers to rate the amount of effort required to complete one product backlog item relative to another product backlog item and you’re far more likely to end up with a consensus.

 #### DE Team Ceremonies Explained

 **Introduction**
 Scrum ceremonies are important elements of the agile software delivery process.
 They are *not just meetings for the sake of having meetings*.
 Rather, these scrum ceremonies provide the framework for teams to get work done in a structured manner, help to set expectations, empower the team to collaborate effectively, and ultimately drive results.
 If they’re not managed appropriately, however, they can overwhelm calendars and drown out the value they are intended to provide.

 These scrum ceremonies fulfill & enable several core/original principles.
 Often, when teams abandon certain ceremonies it’s because they don’t see the value in them anymore, which indicates they may have also abandoned the principles.